Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 The rotation process involves:

-• Selecting a suitable rotation strategy:
+• Selecting a rotation strategy:

 • Single-user approach